 YogaU Online: We have a course on YogaU with you on this incredibly important topic.
 Can you tell us what you’re covering and what people can expect?

-We will discuss hip functioning and how that affects mind-body health.
-When someone comes in to our yoga class, we don’t know what their hip morphology or structure is.
+We will discuss hip functioning and how it affects mind-body health.
+When someone comes into our yoga class, we don’t know what their hip morphology or structure is.
 What can you do as a teacher?
-What can you do to evolve the yoga postures to make them safe in absence of an MRA or non-contrast CT scan?
+What can you do to evolve the yoga postures to make them safe without an MRA or non-contrast CT scan?
 How can we screen for the hip and self-assess to increase safety for our students?
-What are some techniques to support preservation of the hip that you may use to create a language and environment of safety?
+What are some techniques to support the preservation of the hip that you may use to create a language and environment of safety?
 These are some of the questions I answer in the course.

 YogaU Online: It sounds like your course should be mandatory in every single yoga teacher training program in the country.

-Dr. Ginger Garner: Yes, I think it’s very important for every yoga teacher to have this information because the hip is our connecting point for the upper and lower quarter; it’s intimately connected to the pelvis where there are very sensitive neurological and vascular structures that need to be protected.
-I consider the pelvis to be one of the vulnerable structures of human body along with the hands and the feet.
-These are the body parts to protect, and indeed, I truly wish everyone could take my course on the hip because without the connection of the hip, asanas tend to fall apart.
+Dr. Ginger Garner: Yes, I think it’s very important for every yoga teacher to have this information because the hip is our connecting point for the upper and lower quarter; it’s intimately connected to the pelvis, where there are very sensitive neurological and vascular structures that need to be protected.
+I consider the pelvis to be one of the vulnerable structures of the human body, along with the hands and the feet.
+These are the body parts to protect, and indeed, I truly wish everyone could take my course on the hip because, without the connection of the hip, asanas tend to fall apart.

 I also want to give the early yogis a break and not blame them because these yoga postures were created for young men and boys; they weren’t calibrated for women with completely different pelvic structures.
 Asanas weren’t created with a knowledge of what a reconstructed pelvis on a non-contrast CT scan looks like; these testing measures weren’t available.
 So now, it’s time that we add science to the picture and evolve the asana in a way that is compassionate and sustainable for the future.